 The teams here at Nuance are applying DNNs to advance speech recognition and natural language understanding as part of our mission to better facilitate communication between people and technology.

-One of the interesting challenges with speech is that versus vision, it is embedded in time.
+One of the interesting challenges with speech is that, as opposed to vision, it is embedded in time.
 An utterance unfolds over a number of seconds.
 And what happened a few minutes ago or even a few seconds ago helps to understand what is happening right now – better known as context.
-Technically speaking of course if you waited till the end of an utterance you could make the whole utterance available to a DNN at once and a feed forward network could access all the info it needs to do the recognition job in just one go.
+Technically speaking of course if you waited until the end of an utterance you could make the whole utterance available to a DNN at once and a feed forward network could access all the info it needs to do the recognition job in just one go.
 The problem is that for dialog systems, like personal assistants, you cannot do that.
 As speech recognition is a heavy-duty computing job, engines start working right after an utterance begins and tries to keep up with the speaker, as to quickly offer up a response once the speaker is done talking, just like in a conversation between people.

-As a result, the speech recognition engine will look at a slice speech at a time.
+As a result, the speech recognition engine will look at a slice of speech at a time.
 And to memorize the context we at Nuance use a special variant of DNNs, the so-called Recurrent Neural Nets (RNNs).

 Their neurons take input not only from the left (as shown above, left hand side), but they also have access to their own *previous* state (or in variants even that of other neurons, see above, right hand side).
 These feedback loops form a kind of memory.

 Let’s look at Language Modelling to illustrate that: Language Models (LM) predict the next word based on the last so many words (where ideally we would not have to define a fixed number of words, it should be variable).
 For example, if you have already heard “God save the“, then “Queen” is a much more likely continuation than most other words.
 What we have found is that LMs based on RNNs work significantly better than traditional LMs.